MartinStyk/ApkAnalyzer/README.md

 This task only compares metadata.
 It uses informations about number of activities, services, broadcast recevers, content prividers, apk file size, dex and arsc file size to determine whether two APKs are at least similar.
 If so, it compares all files in APKs.
 Default threshold is set to 50% for each attribute.
 It can not be adjusted using CLI so far.
 In case you need to adjust it for your use, please feel free to see [CompareTask.java] (https://github.com/MartinStyk/ApkAnalyzer/blob/master/src/main/java/sk/styk/martin/bakalarka/execute/tasks/CompareTask.java) and related parts of code.

 Output of this task is json file for every pair of similar APKs.
 Output is divided into specific folders according to certificate match and version of application match.
 Every json contains simple diff of two APKs with data including modified, added or deleted files.
-See [single output file](#json_compare).
+For example see [this file](https://github.com/MartinStyk/ApkAnalyzer/blob/master/extra-data/json/compare/1Tap%20Cleaner%20Pro%20v2.46%20%20apkarchive.com.apk-VS-1Tap%20Cleaner%20Pro%20v2.53%20apkarchive.com.apk.json) or [another one](https://github.com/MartinStyk/ApkAnalyzer/blob/master/extra-data/json/compare/air.com.empiregames.deepforest3drace-1000005.apk-VS-air.com.mobestmedia.letsescape-1000005.apk.apk.json).

 <a name="Statistics"/>
 #### Statistics